Yella Beezy

-Markies Deandre Conway (born October 21, 1991), known by the stage name Yella Beezy, is an American rapper from Dallas, Texas.
-He is best known for the singles "That's On Me", "Bacc At It Again", "Up One", and "Goin Through Some Thangs".
+Markies Deandre Conway (born October 22, 1991), better known by the stage name Yella Beezy, is an American rapper from Dallas, Texas.
+He is best known for his 2017 single "That's On Me", which entered the Billboard Hot 100 and received gold certification by the Recording Industry Association of America (RIAA).
+His 2019 single, "Bacc At It Again" (with Quavo and Gucci Mane), also did so.
+As of March 2025, he is out on bond after being arrested on a capital murder charge.

 Early life

-Conway was raised in the Oak Cliff neighborhood of Dallas, TX.
-When Conway was 12, his father was murdered at their home in Oak Cliff on Mother's Day.
+Conway was raised in Dallas, TX.
+When Conway was 12, his father was murdered at their home on Mother's Day.
 Throughout his childhood he played basketball and football and his original aspiration was to become a professional football player.
-Conway became a Crip during his teenage years, and was selling drugs to support his family.
-He was often kicked out of school for fighting and ended up dropping out of high school without his diploma.
+Conway, and was selling drugs to support his family.
+He was attending Lancaster High School where he graduated.

 Career

 2017–present: Billboard success and charting mixtapes

 Conway began writing song lyrics and rapping at the age of 13.
 He was inspired by artists such as Boosie Badazz and Kevin Gates.
 At the age of 14 he released his first mixtape, Mash Mode Overload.
 In 2012, his second mixtape, Lil Yella Mane, was released.
 Conway's first hit single came in 2015 with "Trap in Designer" off of his mixtape Broke Nights Rich Days.

 In 2017, Yella Beezy released his mixtape Lite Work, Vol. 2.
 It featured the song "That's On Me", which peaked at number 56 on the Billboard Hot 100 and also led to Yella Beezy getting signed by Chris Turner (A&R) to L.A.
 Reid's label Hitco.

 In 2018, the mixtape Ain't No Goin Bacc was released.
 It included the hits "What I Did" (featuring Kevin Gates), "Up One" (featuring Lil Baby) and a remixed version of "That's On Me" (featuring 2 Chainz, T.I., and Boosie Badazz).
 That same year, Yella Beezy began earning fame from opening for Jay-Z and Beyoncé in Dallas and Houston during the On the Run II Tour.

 In 2019, the mixtape Baccend Beezy was the first mixtape by Yella Beezy that was released under his label Hitco.
 The mixtape featured the hit singles "Bacc At It Again" (featuring Quavo and Gucci Mane) and "Restroom Occupied" (featuring Chris Brown).

 He was featured on Eritrean model Rubi Rose's single "Hit Yo Dance" featuring NLE Choppa.